-Design an advertisement/search process
+Design an advertisement/search process:

-- Abide by Human Rights Code's prohibited grounds for discrimination - Abide by the parish's mandatory policy with respect to Accessibility for Ontarians with Disabilities Act 2005 [AODA] - Target your search in likely "pools"
+- Abide by Human Rights Code's prohibited grounds for discrimination - Abide by the parish's mandatory policy with respect to the AODA - Target your search in likely "pools"

-Design a fair and consistent selection process
+Design a fair and consistent selection process:

-- Sort/score all résumés received - Decide on a list of candidates for interviewing - Use same interview format for each candidate - Make provision for the candidates to interview you as well - Conduct legal communications with candidates prior to, during and after interviews.
-Do not use non-permissible questions which solicit information about prohibited grounds for discrimination: - o Race, colour, ancestry, place of origin, ethnic origin; - Creed (except where this is an allowable job requirement); - Citizenship; - Gender; - Sexual orientation; - Record of criminal offences; - Disability; - o Age; - Marital status; - Family status. - Decide if a test activity will be part of the interview process - Check references for a short list of interviewed candidates - Decide on the successful candidate - Offer the position in writing conditional upon receipt of screening requirements: - o Police Record Check - Maintenance of insurability by the diocesan insurer as a condition of employment throughout the period of employment - Signed acknowledgement of obligatory diocesan policies: Sexual Harassment, Abuse and Assault Policy - Signed acceptance of parish Code of Conduct (where one exists), confidentiality pledge and other job-specific or parish-specific requirements. - Specify in the offer the termination provisions, and, if a contract position, the length of term and stipulate any options for renewal.
+- Sort/score all résumés received - Decide on a list of candidates for interviewing - Use same interview format and questions for each candidate - Make provision for the candidates to interview you as well - Conduct legal communications with candidates prior to, during and after interviews.
+Do not use non-permissible questions which solicit information about prohibited grounds for discrimination:

+- o Race, colour, ancestry, place of origin, ethnic origin; - Creed (except where this is an allowable job requirement); - o Citizenship; - Sex/Pregnancy; - o Gender identity; - Gender expression; - Sexual orientation; - Record of criminal offences; - o Disability; - o Age; - Marital status; - o Family status. - Decide if a test activity will be part of the interview process - Decide on the successful candidate - Check references for the candidate - Offer the position in writing conditional upon receipt of screening requirements: - o Police Record Check - Maintenance of insurability by the diocesan insurer as a condition of employment throughout the period of employment - Signed acknowledgement of obligatory diocesan policies: Sexual Harassment, Abuse and Assault Policy - Signed acceptance of parish Code of Conduct (where one exists), confidentiality pledge and other job-specific or parish-specific requirements. - Specify in the offer the termination provisions, and, if a contract position, the length of term and stipulate any options for renewal.
 The wording of termination clauses is important and depends on current legal precedents.
-Be certain to rely upon resources provided by the Director of Human Resources. - Ensure that the employment contract includes severability, continuation of insurability, provision for temporary layoffs, and, disability accommodation clauses as are provided in diocesan templates for offers of employment. - At time of the offer being made, provide the successful candidate with information about employment policies in force with respect to vacation, sick days, short- and long-term disability, maternity/parenting leaves, COVID-19 vaccination policy, et cetera; and inquire about disability-related accommodations required. - Receive a signed and validly dated, written acceptance of the offer - Notify other interviewed candidates - Be available for a debriefing consultation with unsuccessful candidates - While there is no legal requirement to do so, it is a suggested good business practice to keep résumés for all applicants for a period of up to 6 months, in case the successful applicant doesn't work out or leaves or another similar position arises and you can refer to recent résumés.
+Be certain to rely upon resources provided by the Human Resources and Volunteer Coordinator. - Ensure that the employment contract includes severability, continuation of insurability, provision for temporary layoffs, and disability accommodation clauses as are provided in diocesan templates for offers of employment. - At time of the offer being made, provide the successful candidate with information about employment policies in force with respect to vacation, sick days, short- and long-term disability, maternity/parenting leaves, COVID-19 vaccination policy, et cetera; and inquire about disability-related accommodations required. - Receive a signed and validly dated, written acceptance of the offer - Notify other interviewed candidates that unfortunately they have not been selected - Be available for a debriefing consultation with unsuccessful candidates - While there is no legal requirement to do so, it is a suggested good business practice to keep résumés for all applicants for a period of up to 6 months, in case the successful applicant does not work out or leaves or another similar position arises, and you can refer to recent résumés.

-Announce and begin appointment
+Announce and begin appointment.

-Once you have hired a parish employee
+Once you have hired a parish employee: